Care For You Coaching

 Hi, I’m Dr Jo Collins and I founded Care for You Coaching because I wanted to create coaching tailored for people who (like me) are busy parents, divided between caring for children and loved ones and finding it hard to prioritize their own needs.
 I’ve been employed as a coach for 7 years and I specialize in supporting parents and carers ditch guilt and reframe their self-talk.
 I have a Master’s degree in positive psychology and coaching psychology and I’m a researcher coach: my practice is informed by the latest evidence, and I also research coaching, sharing findings about practice.

-Coaching to support parents of children in Autism/ADHD assessment pathways
+Coaching to support parents of children with Autism and ADHD

 * This service is not diagnosis.